Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The God of all the gods !"

-Tsongkhapa : The Essence of True Eloquence, prologue.
+Tsongkhapa : The Essence of True Eloquence, prologue

 With emptiness, the Buddha introduced a unique teaching.
 Without it, the Buddhadharma would not differ from the traditional six schools of Indian philosophy, based on the Vedas and Upaniśads, nor from the Abrahamic faiths, based on revealed texts like the Torah, the New Testament or the Koran, all unveiling a substantialist theo-ontology absent in the Buddhayâna.
 Because of its introduction, the Buddha was able to develop a unique philosophy, drawing a radical distinction between substantialism & nominalism.
 This crucial divide, together with impermanence, suffering & its cessation, make up the Four Seals, authenticating any doctrine as part of the Buddhadharma.

-The Vedic religion, the Ancient Egyptian tradition, the Abrahamic monotheisms, the Greco-Romans and, with only a few exceptions, most of Western philosophy, are substantialist to the core, accepting the objective and independent existence of extra-mental or intra-mental reality, either in terms of the world "out there", adding a creational dimension (the One God being the cause or Creator of the world), or positing a subjective ground "in here" (like an immortal soul).
-By introducing emptiness, the Buddha thoroughly rejected this ontological approach, conjecturing radical nominalism long before William of Ockam (ca. 1288 - 1347), Kant (1724 - 1804), neo-Kantianism or contemporary Criticism.
+The Vedic religion, the Ancient Egyptian tradition, the Abrahamic monotheisms, the Greco-Romans and, with only a few exceptions, most of Western philosophy, are substantialist (essentialist) to the core, accepting the objective and independent existence of extra-mental or intra-mental reality, either in terms of the world "out there", adding a creational dimension (the One God being the cause or Creator of the world), or positing a subjective ground "in here" (like an immortal soul or "âtman").
+By introducing emptiness, the Buddha thoroughly rejected this ontological approach, conjecturing radical nominalism long before William of Ockam (ca. 1288 - 1347), Kant (1724 - 1804), neo-Kantianism or contemporary Criticism or, more recently, Process Philosophy.

 The substantialist preferences of the West live out the Alexandrian dream empowering sensate & mental objects with an existence "of their own", becoming thereby "independent" & "secure", making the thus "liberated" own-powered entities part of a mosaic of other self-powered entities, ruled by a "supreme overlord", eventually an emperor of the world of sorts, or, in a religious sense, a Supreme Being, an All Seeing Eye (cf. "ayin").